 The Importance of Traceability in Testing

-Monitoring the testing process is essential for Project managers and QA team leads.
-Being able to visualise the process can help them define Key Performance Indicators (KPIs) for their team and measure the overall quality of the software or a specific version properly.
+Monitoring the testing process is essential for software teams, particularly Project Managers and QA team leads.
+Being able to visualize the process can help them define Key Performance Indicators (KPIs) for their team and measure the overall quality of the software or a specific version properly.
 Having these metrics on hand can help you make informed decisions about the software quality management process.

 In complex production processes, having the ability to monitor isn’t just based on tracking task progression.
 Another important area of interest is the connections between multiple requirements and test cases.